Trigger refresh of build information by URL hook

 If I make progress on this I will make sure to let you know!

 Does the Redmine Hudson plugin have a public repository (even if read-only) that I would be able to access?

-Updated by Toshiyuki Ando almost 8 years ago
+Updated by Toshiyuki Ando about 8 years ago

 - Priority changed from 通常（Normal） to 高め（High）